-The practice manager was responsible for dealing with these.
-Staff would tell the practice manager about any formal or informal comments or concerns straight away so patients received a quick response.
+The registered manager was responsible for dealing with these.
+Staff would tell the registered manager about any formal or informal comments or concerns straight away so patients received a quick response.

-The practice manager aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
-Information was available about organisations patients could contact if not satisfied with the way the practice manager had dealt with their concerns.
+The registered manager aimed to settle complaints in-house.
+Information was available about organisations patients could contact if not satisfied with the way the registered manager had dealt with their concerns.